halmasieh/Spotify_Analysis/README.md

 4. Creation of artist_popularity and tracks_popularity classifiers
 5. Scaling and normalizing of data

-The final datasets that will be used for the analysis can be found [here](https://www.youtube.com/watch?t=44&v=oHg5SJYRHA0&feature=youtu.be) **Link temporarily not working
+The final datasets that will be used for the analysis can be found [here](https://drive.google.com/drive/folders/17HUn1sSz_eTYTjKz1lcZEC0mF0mMt7H9?usp=sharing)

 ### Purpose:
 * Through analysis of what defines a high Popularity index, we hope to better understand the 'phenomenon' identified by [The Rolling Stones:](https://www.rollingstone.com/pro/news/top-1-percent-streaming-1055005/) why is it that a platform that should theoretically encourage a more even distribution of listeners per track still resulted in the top 1% of artists monopolizing 90% of all streams?